godotengine/godot-docs/classes/class_collisionpolygon3d.rst

 Description
 -----------

-A node that provides a thickened polygon shape (a prism) to a :ref:`CollisionObject3D<class_CollisionObject3D>` parent and allows to edit it.
+A node that provides a thickened polygon shape (a prism) to a :ref:`CollisionObject3D<class_CollisionObject3D>` parent and allows it to be edited.
 The polygon can be concave or convex.
-This can give a detection shape to an :ref:`Area3D<class_Area3D>` or turn :ref:`PhysicsBody3D<class_PhysicsBody3D>` into a solid object.
+This can give a detection shape to an :ref:`Area3D<class_Area3D>` or turn a :ref:`PhysicsBody3D<class_PhysicsBody3D>` into a solid object.

 \ **Warning:** A non-uniformly scaled :ref:`CollisionShape3D<class_CollisionShape3D>` will likely not behave as expected.
 Make sure to keep its scale the same on all axes and adjust its shape resource instead.